 Step 4: Click on a learning standard column shown on the graph to receive a breakdown of correct score percentages for the related questions.

 The Standard section will update to display this breakdown.
-For example, clicking on Primary Standard 4.5(A) shows that the average percentage of correct scores was 50.75% for Question 6, and that the question was assigned DOK 2.
-Primary Standard 4.5(A) was also applied to Question 7, which was assigned DOK 3 and had an average correct score of 65.67%.
+For example, clicking on Primary Standard 8.3(C) shows that the average percentage of correct scores was 78.26% for Questions 4 and 5, and that the question was assigned both DOK 1 and DOK 2.

 You can click on another learning standard column to examine it or click on the same column again to return to displaying the entire dataset.